Overview

 • Embracing independent learning through UCEM’s online learning platform

-For each 20 credit module, you will have 33 scheduled learning hours (over 12 weeks of teaching is 2.75 hours per week) and 167 independent study hours (over an 18 week semester is 9.28 hours per week).
+For each 20-credit module, you will have 33 scheduled learning hours (over 12 weeks of teaching this is approximately 2.75 hours per week) and 167 independent study hours (over an 18 week semester this is approximately 9.28 hours per week), giving you the flexibility to study at your own pace while staying engaged with expert-led content.

 How will you be assessed?